alarm-redist/fifty-states/analyses/MD_cd_2000/doc_MD_cd_2000.md

 Data for ``Maryland`` comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-We edited the adjacency graph so districts cannot traverse the Bay.
-Bay units were isolated in the adjacency while all polygons were preserved on disk.
-For the simulation, we derived a land-only map to ensure ``redist_map()`` saw a contiguous graph.
+We edited the adjacency graph so that districts cannot traverse the Bay.
+All polygons were preserved, but Bay units were isolated within the adjacency.
+Specifically, we identified the Bay precincts, removed all of their existing adjacency links, and then reconnected each Bay precinct to a selected same-side neighbor to prevent cross-Bay connections.
+In other words, Bay precincts on the east side were linked to one chosen east-side neighbor, and those on the west side were linked to one chosen west-side neighbor.
 One isolated island precinct was manually connected to its nearest neighbor.

 ## Simulation Notes
 We sample 10,000 districting plans for ``Maryland`` across 5 independent runs of the SMC algorithm.